aliyun/alibabacloud-kms-java-sdk/README.md

                     //set client key password
                     .setPassword("your-password")
                     //set instance endpoint
-                    .setEndpoint("your-dkms-endpoint");
+                    .setEndpoint("your-dkms-endpoint")
-            //To verify the server-side certificate, you need to set it to your server-side certification path
+                    //To verify the server-side certificate, you need to set it to your server-side certification path .setCaFilePath("path/to/yourCaCert");
-            //.setCaFilePath("path/to/yourCaCert")
             // or, set the content of your server-side certificate
             //.setCa("your-ca-certificate-content"));
             //create a KMS client and forward all interfaces to the KMS shared gateway